 Amphibious assault takes place when a navy moves an army across a large body of water and lands it on territory controlled by a rival great power.9 The attacking forces meet armed resistance either when they arrive at their landing zones or shortly thereafter.
 Their aim is to engage and defeat the defender's main armies, and to conquer some portion, if not all, of its territory.
-The Allied invasion of Normandy on June 6, 1944, is an example of an amphibious assault.
+The Allied invasion of Normandy on June 6, 1944, is an example of an amohibious assault.

-Amphibious landings, in contrast, occur when the seaborne forces meet hardly any resistance when -they land in enemy territory and are able to establish a beachhead and move well inland before engaging enemy forces.10 The insertion of British troops into French-controlled Portugal during the Napoleonic Wars, discussed below, is an example of an amphibious landing; the landing of German army units in Norway in the spring of 1940 is another.
+Amphibious landings, in contrast, occur when the seaborne forces meet hardly any resistance when they land in enemy territory and are able to establish a beachhead and move well inland before engaging enemy forces.
+10 The insertion of British troops into French-controlled Portugal during the Napoleonic Wars, discussed below, is an example of an amphibious landing: the landing of German army units in Norway in the spring of 1940 is another.

 Troop transport by a navy involves moving ground forces across an ocean and landing them on territory controlled by friendly forces, from where they go into combat against the enemy army.
 The navy effectively serves as a ferry service.
-The American navy performed this mission in World War I, when it moved troops from the United States to France, and again in World War II, when it moved troops from the United States to France, and again in World War II, when it moved troops from the United States to the United States to France, and again in World War II, when it moved troops from the United States to the United States to France, and again in World War II, when it moved troops from the United States to the United Kingdom.
+The American navy performed this mission in World War I, when it moved troops from the United States to France, and again in World War II, when it moved troops from the United States to the United Kingdom.
 These different kinds of amphibious operations are considered below, when I discuss how water limits the striking power of armies.
 Suffice it to say here that invasion from the sea against territory defended by a rival great power is usually a daunting task.
-Troop transport is a much easier mission.11 There are also two ways that navies can be used independently to project power against another state.
+Troop transport is a much easier mission.

+There are also two ways that navies can be used independently to project power against another state.
 In naval bombardment, enemy cities or selected military targets, usually along a rival's coast, are hit with sustained firepower from guns or missiles on ships and submarines, or by aircraft flying from carriers.
 The aim is to coerce the adversary either by punishing its cities or by shifting the military balance against it.
 This is not a serious strategy; naval bombardment is pinprick warfare, and it has little effect on the target state.